phauer/svg-buddy/README.md

 ## Reliable Embedding

-The font embedding should always work as we rely on a properly parsed DOM instead of string replacement in the SVG.
+The font embedding should always work as `svg-font-embedding` relies on a properly parsed DOM instead of string replacement in the SVG.
 So it doesn't matter how the `<def>` tag exactly looks like (normal, empty, missing, with whitespace between the attributes).
 This is also ensured with several tests using real-world SVGs from different editors like Inkscape or Draw.io.

 ## Optimizations

-Currently, we only support simple optimizations.
+Currently, `svg-font-embedding` only supports simple optimizations.

 - Remove the meta data that some editors write in the svg (like Inkscape's `metadata` tag or Draw.io's `content` attribute).
 - Remove all tags, attributes and namespace declarations that don't belong to the SVG namespace.
+- Remove empty `g` tags.
+Adobe Illustrator creates those at the end of an SVG.
 - Remove all whitespaces like spaces, tabs and line breaks.

 # Development